MohamadAshrafSalama/SIC-XE-project/README.md

 # SIC-XE-project
-College project to make a SIC/XE compiler
+College project to make a SIC/XE assembler